-When the RSI climbs above 70 and then falls back below this oversold threshold, it’s thought to indicate that the trend will reverse and that the price will drop.
+When the RSI climbs above 70 and then falls back below this oversold threshold, it is thought to indicate that the trend will reverse and that the price will drop.
 Under this premise, the RSI movement is understood as bearish.
-Similarly, when the RSI drops below 30 and then traverses back above the 30 line, it’s understood as bullish, anticipating a corresponding rise in price.
+Similarly, when the RSI drops below 30 and then traverses back above the 30 line, it is understood as bullish, anticipating a corresponding rise in price.

-Given the different attributes of the stochastic oscillator versus those of the RSI, it’s helpful to know when each indicator offers more value and accuracy over its counterpart.
+Given the different attributes of the stochastic oscillator versus those of the RSI, it is helpful to know when each indicator offers more value and accuracy than its counterpart.